Insurability: Insurable interest

 Insurable interest refers to the right of property to be insured.
 It may also mean the interest of a beneficiary of a life insurance policy to prove need for the proceeds, called the "insurable interest doctrine".

 For purposes of life insurance, close relatives are assumed to have an insurable interest in the lives of those relatives, but more distant relatives, such as cousins and in-laws cannot buy insurance of the lives of others related by these connections.
 Thus, a married person has an insurable interest in the life of their spouse, and minor children have an insurable interest in their parents.
 A person is also presumed to have an insurable interest in his or her own life.

 In the U.K. a person is considered to have an unlimited interest in the life of their spouse, which the law considers broadly equivalent to having an insurable interest in their own life.
 Even if not financially dependent on the other, it is legitimate to insure against the death of a spouse.
 Although many insurers will accept policies of cohabiting couples, they could potentially be invalidated.
 In recent years, there have been moves to pass clear statutory provisions in this regard, which have not yet borne fruit.
 Similar treatment was recently extended to civil partners under section 253 of the Civil Partnership Act 2004.

 Insurable interest is no longer strictly an element of life insurance contracts under modern law, for example with viatication agreements and charitable donations.
 Often there is no requirement today that the beneficiary have a proven insurable interest in the life of the insured when the insured has purchased the insurance.

+Insurability of fines

+The landscape for insuring regulatory fines is evolving.
+The UK Supreme Court case of Singularis Holdings Ltd v Daiwa Capital Markets Europe Ltd [2019] UKSC 50 leaves open the possibility of companies being covered for fines where they are not vicariously liable.
+This may be particularly relevant for directors & officers' liability policies with cover the company itself.